5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 - **Advanced** [TAB]
 	- **CPU Configuration**
-		- **Package C State Limit**:
-			- [**CPU Default**] &rarr; Causes the fan to ramp up much later at around at around 60° C. Set to `CPU Default` for a more silent operation.
+		- **Package C State Limit**: Change it from `Auro` to `CPU Default` for a more silent operation.
 Otherwise the fan goes ham once the screensaver kicks in.
 	- **Drive Configuration**
 		- OnBoard SATA Configuration
 			- SATA Mode: **AHCI**